Top 7 Reasons to Invest in Monthly Recurring Donations

-Before online giving came onto the scene, accepting monthly recurring donations from supporters was a pretty difficult exercise.
-You had to get donors to commit to making regular financial contributions (usually by phone or direct mail) and then you had to make sure that they actually followed through.
-Not that supporters had the wrong intentions, it was just easy to forget to mail in checks every month.
-Forgetful donors meant sending more mail and placing more phone calls for reminders.
+Before online giving came onto the scene, accepting monthly recurring donations from supporters was a difficult exercise.
+Nonprofits had to get donors to commit to making regular financial contributions (usually by phone or direct mail), and then had to ensure they followed through.

 1. Increased Revenue

 For organizations who raise over $50 million in total revenue, 26% of their online revenue through Classy came from recurring gifts according to The State of Modern Philanthropy 2020.
 Even though monthly donors generally give smaller amounts on a per-gift basis, the aggregate amount they give over a year almost always adds up to more.